Current position: Judge at the Supreme Court of Appeal

 These include the 2014 Constitutional Court ruling in National Commissioner of the SAPS v Southern Africa Litigation Centre.
 While acting at the Constitutional Court Majiedt penned a unanimous judgment which found that the South African Police Service was obligated, under domestic and international law, to investigate crimes against humanity and torture allegedly committed in Zimbabwe by state officials.
 The matter related to incidents of violence allegedly perpetrated against Movement for Democratic Change activists in the build-up to the country’s 2007 elections.
 It is considered a landmark judgment in terms of universal jurisdiction.

-Fifty-five year-old Majiedt, who was nominated by senior counsel Norman Arendse and Vincent Maleka, graduated with an LLB from the University of the Western Cape in 1983.
+Fifty-nine year-old Majiedt graduated with an LLB from the University of the Western Cape in 1983.
 He served as an advocate at the Cape Bar from 1984-1996 and as the Chief Provincial State Law Adviser to the Northern Cape Government from 1997– 2000.
 He was appointed to the Northern Cape High Court in 2000 and the Supreme Court of Appeal in December 2010.

 Judicial Service Commission watchers would have been forgiven for mistakenly believing that Judge Stevan Majiedt was being interviewed for the deputy president vacancy at the Supreme Court of Appeal (SCA).

 The majority of his questions revolved around the racial divisions in at the appellate court, following the revelations by acting SCA president Mandisa Maya during her interview for permanent appointment, of severe racial fractures there.